EMCompress: Video-LLMs with Endomorphic Multimodal Compression

-Attributed to the design nature that the TVS task doesn't alter the data format, the TVS process can be a plug-and-play adapter process that can be inserted to any VideoQA pipeline.
-It can also be applied to both inference and training stages.
-For the inference stage, given the input question $q$ and input video $V$, we perform TVS-guided inference as follows:
+Attributed to its endomorphic property, EMC can serve as a plug-and-play adapter process for any VideoQA pipeline, including both inference and training stages.
+Given the input question $Q$ and video $V$, EMC-guided inference is conducted as:

-where $\texttt{VideoQA}$ can be \emph{any} VideoQA pipeline, including video-LLMs, LLM-assisted pipelines, or any others alternatives, and $\mathcal{F}_{\text{TVS}}$ stands for the Temporal Visual Screening process.
+where $VideoQA$ can be \emph{any} VideoQA pipeline, including video-LLMs, LLM-assisted pipelines, or any others alternatives, and $\mathcal{F}_{\text{EMC}}$ stands for the Endomorphic Multimodal Compression process.